 If you used the fragrance oil I suggested for this caffeinated soap recipe, you can expect your soap to turn a medium brown with a dark brown center if you don’t use a vanilla stabilizer.

 I personally love the look of brown on brown, but if you do not, be sure to opt for another fragrance option without vanilla, or use a vanilla stabilizer for melt and pour soap.

 For more of my homemade soap recipes, be sure to follow my Simply Soapmaking board on Pinterest.
-You can also find and follow me on G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram.
+You can also find and follow me on Facebook, Twitter, Blog Lovin’, and Instagram.
 Or sign up to receive new posts to your email via FeedBurner so you never miss a post.
-I’m also on Patreon.